masolimano/maneage/README.md

      ```

  - **Copyright**, **name** and **date**: Go over the following files and
-     correct the copyright, names and dates in their first few lines:
+     add your name and email to the copyright notice: `configure`,
-     `configure`, `Makefile` and `reproduce/src/make/*.mk`.
-When making new
+     `Makefile` and `reproduce/src/make/*.mk`.
+When making new files,
-     files, always remember to add a similar copyright statement at the top
+     always remember to add a similar copyright statement at the top of the
-     of the tile.
+     file.

  - **Title**, **short description** and **author** of project: In this raw
      skeleton, the title or short description of your project should be